Election-Tech-Initiative/electionguard-cpp/README.md

 ### Have Questions?

-Electionguard would love for you to ask questions out in the open using GitHub Issues.
+ElectionGuard would love for you to ask questions out in the open using GitHub Issues.
 If you really want to email the ElectionGuard team, reach out at electionguard@microsoft.com.

 ## License
 This repository is licensed under the [MIT License]